Ipgnosis/ipgnosis.github.io/README.md

 *Note that I switched over from using pandas, because my ultimate goal is to share this data on a website.*

-### Data Source:
-I found [Our World in Data](https://ourworldindata.org) (see citation in footnote i. below) which is a project based at the Oxford Martin School of the University of Oxford, UK.
-As described on their [coronavirus pages](https://ourworldindata.org/covid-sources-comparison), this data is based on a range of sources, but particularly from the European Center for Disease Control and Prevention as well as Johns Hopkins University.

 ### Hypotheses:
 1. Economic strength correlates to high performance in pandemic management
 2. Population density correlates to contagion